LLNL/mpibind/tutorials/cug23/module2.md

 ```

-### 2. Using explicit binding, map one task per each of the first yhtrr cores on the first socket and a single task using all cores on the second socket.
+### 2. Using explicit binding, map one task per each of the first 3 cores on the first socket and a single task using all cores on the second socket.

 *Note:* Specifying the CPUs where you want to run tasks via `--cpu-bind=map_cpu` creates a one-to-one mapping of tasks to CPUs.
 If you want to map a single task to multiple CPUs, you will need to create a CPU mask.